Sophie of Mecklenburg-Güstrow: Queen

 At the age of fourteen Sophie, on 20 July 1572, married Frederick II of Denmark in Copenhagen; he was thirty-eight.
 She was crowned the following day.
 They were first half-cousins, through their grandfather, Frederick I, King of Denmark and Norway.
-They met at Nykøbing Castle, when it had been arranged for the king to meet with Margaret of Pomerania.
+They met at Nykøbing Castle, when it had been arranged for the king to meet with Margaret of Pomerania, daughter of Philip I of Pomerania.
 She was brought to Denmark by Sophie's parents, who decided to also bring their own daughter.
 Sophie found favour with the king, who betrothed himself to her, and married her six months later.
 King Frederick had been in love with the noblewoman Anne Corfitzdatter Hardenberg for many years, but was unable to marry her due to her being a noblewoman, not a princess, the opposition of the Danish Privy Council as well as eventually Anne herself.

 Despite the age difference between Sophie and Frederick, the marriage was a happy one.
 Queen Sophie was a loving mother, nursing her children personally during their illnesses.
 When Frederick was sick with malaria in 1575, she personally nursed him and wrote many worried letters to her father about his progress.
 King Frederick was well known for being fond of drinking and hunting, but he was a loving spouse to Sophie, writing of her with great fondness in his personal diary (where he kept careful track of where she and their children were in the country) and there is no evidence of extramarital affairs on the part of either spouse.
 Their marriage is described as having been harmonious.
 All of their children were sent to live with her parents in Mecklenburg for the first years of their lives, with the possible exception of the last son, Hans, as it was the belief at the time that the parents would indulge their children too much.
 She showed a keen interest in science and visited the astronomer Tycho Brahe.
 She was also interested in the old songs of folklore.